CisMine/Parallel-Computing-Cuda-C/Chapter02/README.md

  <h1 align="center">Read-Write data </h1>
 </p>

-Example: Assuming you have 1024 cookies and there are 32 children waiting in line to receive a cookie, there are two ways you can distribute the cookies.
+Example: Assuming you have 1024 cookies and there are 32 children waiting in line to receive cookies, there are two ways you can distribute the cookies.

 <p align="center">
   <img src="https://github.com/CisMine/Parallel-Computing-Cuda-C/assets/122800932/510ef1d3-ec65-4637-bab4-12d4ffa5bc75" />